mcanela-iese/DataScience/2. Introduction to Python/README.md

 `inilist = [name[0] for name in mylist]`

 This would return `['M', 'C', 'N', 'C']`.
 Loops are much less frequent in the data science practice, because NumPy and Pandas provide **vectorized functions**, that, when applied to a data container such as a Pandas series, return a data container with same shape, whose terms are the values of the function on the corresponding terms of the original data container.
-Nevertheless, we may use occasionally a `for` loop in this course.

 Also ubiquitous in programming is **conditional logic**, operationalized through **if-then-else** commands.
 You also have this in Python.
 For instance, if you wish to create a dummy flag for names with more than 5 letters in the list `mylist`, you can do it with:

 `flaglist = [1 if len(name) > 5 else 0 for name in mylist]`

 This would return `[0, 1, 0, 1]`.
-It is also rare to find explicit if-the-else arguments in data science, since "vectorial" syntax is preferred (and typically leads to a faster execution).
+It is also less frequent to find explicit if-the-else arguments in data science, since "vectorial" syntax is preferred (and typically leads to a faster execution).